Zuma not victim, says SACP leader

 According to Mapaila, the SACP had raised concerns about the Guptas’ influence as far back as 2015 but it fell on deaf ears with Zuma changing goalposts time and again.

-As for “radical economic transformation”, its current perspective was that of “radical economic looting” spearheaded by the Guptas and Zuma’s son Duduzane of which the SACP was not part of, he said.
+As for “radical economic transfo its current perspective was that of “radical economic looting” spearheaded by the Guptas and Zuma’s son Duduzane of which the SACP was not part of, he said. —

+We all should not be blinded by the fact that we are in a conference mood come December 2017, only 7 months to go, South Africa is politically pregnant.
+The Tripitite Alliance that is ANC SACP and COSATU is facing an exam.
+To say ANC President must step aside prior December ANC conference is an attempt to collapse 2017 ANC conference and creating a fertile ground for political instability.
+Are we so impatient in away that we can compromise the Alliance?
+ANC President is serving the political injury time, beyond December 2017 is history.
+ANC SACP COSATU and SANCO don’t be blinded by conference weather and it’s political climate… Our best days and deeds are always ahead of us… Thobani Matheza.